Refined multiplicative tensor product of matrix factorizations: Introduction

 In his ground-breaking paper \cite{eisenbud1980homological} published in 1980, Eisenbud invented the concept of matrix factorization.
 He showed how polynomials including irreducible ones can be factorized using matrices.
 In light of his work, the classical factorization of a polynomial $h(x)=f(x)g(x)$ can now be viewed as a $1\times 1$ matrix factorization of $h(x)$.
 An example of a matrix factorization of the irreducible polynomial $t(x)=x^{2}+4$ over $\mathbb{R}[x]$ is: We say that $ ( , ) $ is a $2\times 2$ matrix factorization of $t$.\\

 There exists a standard technique for factoring polynomials using matrices (cf. subsection \ref{sec: the std method}).
 One noticeable downside of this algorithm is that for each monomial that is added to the polynomial, the size of the matrix factors doubles.
-As will be seen below (subsection \ref{sec: the std method}), polynomials with $n$ monomials have matrix factors of size $2^{n-1}$ (when $n=10$, we have matrix factors of size $2^{10-1}= 512$).
-In \cite{crisler2016matrix}, this standard technique was improved on a subclass of polynomials that are sums of squares.
+As will be seen below (subsection \ref{sec: the std method}), polynomials with $n$ monomials have matrix factors of size $2^{n-1}$ (when $n=10$, we have matrix factors of size $2^{10-1}= 512$). \cite{crisler2016matrix} gives an elementary way to produce matrix factors that can be found in \cite{buchweitz1987cohen} on the class of sums of square polynomials $f=x_{1}^{2}+\cdots + x_{n}^{2}$ over the reals, with $n\leq 8$.
+The matrix factors they obtain are smaller in size than the ones one obtains with the standard technique.
 This technique has recently been improved in \cite{fomatati2022tensor} on the class of \textit{summand-reducible polynomials} (cf. definition \ref{defn summand reducible polynomials}).
 Our main objective in this paper is to refine the algorithm proposed in \cite{fomatati2022tensor} for the foregoing class of polynomials.
-Since a polynomial is made up of sums and products of monomials, the procedure developed in \cite{fomatati2022tensor} uses two main ingredients which are functorial operations: The Yoshino tensor product of matrix factorizations (cf. subsection \ref{subsec: Yoshino tens prod and variant}) with the ability to produce a matrix factorization of the sum of two polynomials from their respective matrix factorizations and the multiplicative tensor product of matrix factorizations (cf. definition \ref{defn of the multiplicative tensor product}) with the ability to produce a matrix factorization of the product of two polynomials from their respective matrix factorizations.
-In this paper, we refine the construction of the multiplicative tensor product of matrix factorizations and obtain a new bifunctorial operation that we call the \textit{reduced multiplicative tensor product of matrix factorizations}.
-We then replace the \textit{ multiplicative tensor product of matrix factorizations} by the \textit{reduced multiplicative tensor product of matrix factorizations} in the algorithm proposed in \cite{fomatati2022tensor} to obtain a refined algorithm which yields smaller matrix factors than the ones yielded by the procedure in \cite{fomatati2022tensor} on the class of \textit{summand-reducible polynomials}.
+More precisely, we want to produce matrix factors of a given polynomial which are as small as possible while maintaining the property that the entries are monomials.
+To this end, we will first assume (cf. subsection \ref{sec: the std method}) that before applying the standard method to find matrix factors of a polynomial, it has to be written in its expanded form.
+This is important because when a polynomial is not written in its expanded form, the matrix factors one obtains contain entries which are more complex (sum and products of monomials) than the ones (monomials) obtained when the method is applied on a polynomial in its expanded form (cf. examples \ref{exple: good matrix facto of g} and \ref{exple: bad matrix facto of g} ).
+Since a polynomial is made up of sums and products of monomials, the procedure developed in \cite{fomatati2022tensor} uses two main ingredients which are functorial operations: The Yoshino tensor product of matrix factorizations (cf. subsection \ref{subsec: reduced mult tens prodt}) with the ability to produce a matrix factorization of the sum of two polynomials from their respective matrix factorizations and the multiplicative tensor product of matrix factorizations (cf. definition \ref{defn of the multiplicative tensor product}) with the ability to produce a matrix factorization of the product of two polynomials from their respective matrix factorizations.
+In this paper, we refine the construction of the multiplicative tensor product of matrix factorizations $\widetilde{\otimes}$ and obtain a new bifunctorial operation denoted $\overline{\otimes}$.
+We refer to $\overline{\otimes}$ as the \textit{refined multiplicative tensor product of matrix factorizations}.
+In fact, $\widetilde{\otimes}$ is simply a direct sum of two copies of $\overline{\otimes}$.
+We then replace $\widetilde{\otimes}$ by its new version $\overline{\otimes}$ in the algorithm proposed in \cite{fomatati2022tensor} to obtain a refined algorithm which yields smaller matrix factors than the ones yielded by the procedure in \cite{fomatati2022tensor} on the class of \textit{summand-reducible polynomials}.